II. Epidemiology

 1. Limit medications to plain M&M size or smaller

-2. Avoid enteric coated, delayed-release or sustained release products
+2. Avoid enteric coated or extended release formulation medications (erratic absorption)

 2. Analgesics